 In order to bring about a state of peacefulness, seek advice.
 You will not find balance on your own, so seek out a powerful ally to guide you.

 The King of Cups is a compassionate, warm, and gentle voice of reason.
 He is an authoritative man with strong intuition and vast spiritual knowledge.
 This card represents being able to make decisions by channelling experiences and being able to give good/helpful advise.
 Neither positive nor negative in nature, the answer is unclear.

-Keywords: tarot cards, tarot meanings, King of Cups tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does King of Cups tarot card mean, reversed meaning

 In the Seven of Swords card, there is a man that is seen running away sneakily from a camp of a few sort, while carrying 5 swords in his hands.
 Behind him, different swords are on standing on the ground.
 From this image, we are able to deduce that the Seven of Swords is set stealth, getting away with something, deception or betrayal.